Chronology of Berlioz’s travels

 My father would rightly say of me in this respect: “He knows the name of every one of the Sandwich, Moluccas and Philippine islands; he knows the straits of Torres, Timor, Java and Borneo, and yet he is unable to say how many departments there are in France.”
 This thirst for knowing distant countries, in particular those of the southern hemisphere, was further intensified by the avid reading of everything connected with ancient and modern travels that I could find in my father’s library.
 Doubtless, had my birthplace been a seaport, I would have one day escaped on a ship to become a sailor, with or without my parents’ consent.
 My son has displayed the same instincts from a very early age.
 He is now on a French ship, and I hope he will follow a distinguished career in the navy, which he chose as his profession even before catching sight of the sea.

 In practice, Berlioz’s travels were not motivated by a tourist’s curiosity, for which he had neither time nor money, though wherever he went he was always a quick and sharp observer of everything he saw.
 Most of the time it was musical necessity that impelled him.
 His trip to Italy in 1831-1832 followed from the requirements of winning the Prix de Rome in 1830.
 His travels in the 1840s and subsequently arose from various needs.
 It was partly the need to make a living, given the limits of what he could achieve in Paris.
-For example, the first trip to Russia in 1847 was prompted by the financial disaster of the first performance of The Damnation of Faust in Paris in 1846: Berlioz hoped that his trip would enable him to pay his debts (as it did).
+For example, the first trip to Russia in 1847 was prompted in part by the financial disaster of the first performance of the Damnation of Faust in Paris in 1846: Berlioz hoped that his trip would enable him to pay his debts (as it did).
 Partly, and most importantly, it was to get his music known abroad, and to have it performed under his direction as he wanted it to sound.
 The originality of his music meant that he could not trust other conductors to perform his works faithfully, as he found out for example with the first performances of Harold in Italy under Narcisse Girard at the Conservatoire in 1834, or the rehearsals of Benvenuto Cellini under Habeneck at the Opéra in 1838.
 For the same reason he was reluctant to have his scores published too quickly, and was impelled to become a conductor himself: it was essential to establish an authoritative performing tradition for his own music before others could be trusted with the task.
 Through accident and not design Berlioz thus became a great conductor in his own right, perhaps the greatest of his time, according to contemporary testimony, and was in demand throughout musical Europe for his conducting talents.
 He used these not just to promote his own music, but also to champion the music of his great idols (notably Gluck and Beethoven): his very last trip to Russia at the end of his career in 1867-1868 was motivated in part by the wish to convince his Russian audience of Gluck’s greatness.

 In the course of his travels abroad Berlioz met very many musicians, composers, and figures of note in the cultural world of 19th C Europe, and some of these meetings were to have a profound influence on Berlioz’s own career.
 It was for example during his first trip to Russia in 1847 that Berlioz first met Princess Carolyn Sayn-Wittgenstein, who later provided decisive encouragement for the writing of Les Troyens, though it was only as a result of his visits to Weimar in the period 1852-1856 that he got to know her well.